 Registry Operators are Affected Parties

 ICANN has consistently failed to acknowledge that TLD registries – both country code TLDs and generic TLDs – are as much “affected parties” as are the IETF, the IAB, ISOC, and NRO.
 These organizations, which also participate directly in ICANN’s multistakeholder process, are appropriate and important participants in this transition planning process, but they are not adequate substitutes for registry stakeholders with respect to processing root zone change requests and other functions that uniquely affect TLD registry operators.
 In fact, these organizations enjoy significantly greater authority over relevant IANA functions than registry operators.
 It is imperative that registry operators sit at the table on equal footing with those organizations and without ICANN intermediation.
-Accordingly, we call on ICANN to expand the proposed steering group to include two representatives selected by the cc and two representatives selected by the Registry Stakeholder Group as “affected parties.”
+Accordingly, we call on ICANN to expand the proposed steering group to include two representatives selected by the ccTLD community and two representatives selected by the Registry Stakeholder Group as “affected parties.”
 These registry participants should be in addition to the SO/AC representatives contemplated in the ICANN Draft.

 Draft Principles, Mechanisms, and Processes for Transition Proposal Development.

 Selection of SO and AC Representatives.
-Because ICANN is directly interested in the outcome of the multistakeholder process being launched, SO and AC participants on the steering committee should be selected by the communities they represent, not by the chairs of the ICANN Board and GAC.
+Because ICANN is directly interested in the outcome of the multi-stakeholder process being launched, SO and AC participants on the steering committee should be selected by the communities they represent, not by the chairs of the ICANN Board and GAC.
 The approach proposed in the ICANN Draft is “top-down” and also has the appearance of being self-serving.
-The success of this process will turn directly on ICANN’s faithful adherence to bottom-up multistakeholder decision-making.
+The success of this process will turn directly on ICANN’s faithful adherence to bottom-up multi-stakeholder decision-making.

 Accountability.
 As the ccNSO stated in Singapore, this process must take into account and provide a replacement for the role that NTIA has played in overseeing ICANN’s obligation to develop and implement consensus policies through a bottom up multi-stakeholder process, and to be accountable to all stakeholders for the outcome of its decision-making.
 The ccNSO was not alone in expressing concern about ICANN’s apparent insistence on separating these issues.
 To the extent that ICANN continues to insist on maintaining separate tracks to address each of these issues, it must ensure that the two tracks come together in advance of the transition itself.
 Moreover, ICANN should not prejudge or attempt to manipulate the outcome by conflating the issues of globalization and accountability, nor should it assume an “affirmation of commitments” approach to accountability.